 Introduction

 Free-living amoebae (FLA) have a worldwide distribution and are found in various natural habitats like soil, freshwater and seawater (1–4).
 Additionally they can colonize engineered water facilities, including water treatment plants, air conditioning, plumbing systems and drinking water networks or cooling towers (5–7).
-In any of these habitats FLA play an important role as predators of bacteria, but.
-Amoebae are also known to serve as vehicles of replication and dispersal for bacteria (8–12).
+In any of these habitats FLA play an important role as predators of bacteria, but amoebae are also known to serve as vehicles of replication and dispersal for bacteria (8–12).
 Especially the extremely resistant genus Acanthamoeba is a suitable host for several bacteria, including Legionella pneumophila, which can cause a severe pneumonia, the “Legionnaires´ disease” (13).
 Intracellular legionellae are protected and gain resistance to e.g. changes in pH, temperature changes or biocides (14, 15), enabling them to survive disinfection measures (16–18).
 Moreover, under environmental stress, legionellae can enter a physiological dormant state, the viable but non-culturable (VBNC) state, in which they cannot be detected by standard cultivation techniques.
 Passage through FLA, seems to resuscitate VBNCs (19–22) and to enhance the infectivity of Legionella spp.
 (23–25).
 Man-made habitats like open cooling towers can disseminate legionellae via aerosols if they are not regularly serviced and controlled (26).
 These aerosols can be distributed over long distances from 1 to 6 km (27).
 Particularly cooling towers of large public buildings pose a risk for public health and have been reported as sources of community-acquired and nosocomial outbreaks of Legionnaires´ disease (28–32).
-An example for such an incidence in Austria was investigated and reported from the AGES in 2007, when the cooling towers of a hospital were the source of a Legionella outbreak.
+An example for such an incidence in Austria was investigated and reported 2007, when the cooling towers of a hospital were the source of a Legionella outbreak.
 16 cases of Legionellosis occurred not only in the hospital, but also in its surroundings and 3/16 cases were lethal.
 Until now, legislation in Austria does neither require the registration of wet cooling systems nor are regular microbiological monitoring or standard disinfection mandatory.
 In a previous study, we have shown that FLA and legionellae are abundant in Austrian industrial waters and cooling towers (33).
 Thus, a project was initiated to screen waters from cooling towers for FLA, Legionella spp. and Pseudomonas aeruginosa in parallel.
 A particular aim of this study was to also assess the diversity of FLA relevant as bacterial hosts and to investigate all amoebal isolates for intracellular bacteria.
 A rapid and reliable screening system for the detection and synchronous differentiation of the amoebal hosts was established.
 The detection of Legionella spp. and P. aeruginosa was achieved by standard cultivation techniques.

 Materials and Methods